Czarina Conlan: Career

 Conlan was one of the leading suffragists in Oklahoma.
 She authored a resolution for the national convention of the GFWC held in Boston in 1908 for women to press state legislatures to allow women to serve on school boards if law did not prohibit it.
 Conlan was the first woman to serve on a school board in Oklahoma, having been elected to the post on the Lindsay School Board a decade before women's suffrage was granted.
 Though she was elected in 1909, the state Attorney General ruled that she could not serve.
 Conlan rallied other women and served in defiance of his order for two years.
 She later ran for the post of Commissioner of Charities and Corrections in 1914.

 In 1913, Conlan worked on a Century Chest Project for the Ladies Aid Society of the First English Lutheran Church of Oklahoma City.
 She was responsible for gathering items from various Oklahoma tribes, including books and documents in their native languages as well as cultural artifacts.
 The time capsule was opened in 2013 and displayed at the Historical Society Museum.

 In 1919, Conlan began working as the curator of the Native American collection of the museum run by the Oklahoma Historical Society.
-Because she was Choctaw, Conlan was often able to secure gifts and items from tribal members for the museum collection that others might not have been able to acquire.
+Because she was Choctaw, Conlan was often able to secure gifts and items from tribal citizens for the museum collection that others might not have been able to acquire.
 She served as the main collector of Native American artifacts and documents for the museum until 1942 when she was dismissed from the post.